 Mass tort attorneys are also generally paid either under a contingency fee, meaning that they will only receive a portion of the total compensation awarded if the lawsuit is successful.

 The most common issues in mass tort lawsuits are personal injuries from dangerous drugs, defective medical devices, defective products or mass disasters and toxic conditions (such as a BP oil spill).

 Having an attorney on your side can provide many benefits including access to investigatory resources, a network of expert witnesses, and the negotiation and trial experience necessary to advocate for your best interests.

-If you or a loved one has been injured by a drug or a medical product it is important to consult a lawyer that concentrates in complex litigation and is experienced in the differences between class actions and mass torts.
+If you or a loved one has been injured by a drug or a medical product it is important to consult a lawyer that concentrates in complex litigation and is experienced in the differences between class action and mass tort lawsuits.
 The lawyers at Cellino Law have decades of experience with successful recovery of hundreds of millions of dollars for mass tort individuals and their families.
-If you believe you may have a mass tort claim, call the attorneys at Cellino Law today at (800) 555-5555 to learn how we can help.
+If you believe you may have a claim, call the attorneys at Cellino Law today at (800) 555-5555 to learn how we can help.